EttoreRocchi/EttoreRocchi/README.md

 ## 🔬 Research Interests

+- **Machine Learning & Deep Learning in Biomedicine**
+  Feature engineering, multi-omics integration, and development of interpretable, generalizable models for clinical and biological prediction tasks.

+- **Algorithms & Models for Biomedical Data**
+  Development of computational algorithms, statistical models, and network-based approaches to simulate, analyze, and interpret biological systems.

 - **Mass Spectrometry**
   Machine learning methods for predicting antimicrobial resistance from MALDI-TOF mass spectra.

 - **Metagenomics**
-  Microbiome profiling, simulation of microbial communities, and pathogen detection from complex environmental or clinical samples.
+  Advanced biostatistical analysis and network-based modeling of complex microbial communities for microbiome profiling, community simulation, and pathogen detection from environmental and clinical samples.

 - **Genomics**
-  Analysis of structural variants and APOBEC-style mutations; computational approaches to CRISPR genome editing.
+  Computational and machine learning approaches for analyzing structural variants and APOBEC-style mutations; computational approaches to CRISPR genome editing.

-- **Machine Learning & Deep Learning in Biomedicine**
-  Feature engineering, multi-omics integration, and development of interpretable, generalizable models for clinical and biological prediction tasks.

-- **Algorithms & Models for Biomedical Data**
-  Development of computational algorithms, statistical models, and network-based approaches to simulate, analyze, and interpret biological systems.

 ## 🔧 Featured Projects